auygun/kaliber/README.md

-A simple, cross-platform, multi-threaded 2D game engine with OpenGL renderer written in modern C++.
+A simple, cross-platform 2D game engine with OpenGL renderer.
 Supports Linux and Android platforms.

 Build for Linux (gcc or clang):